 Frequency of investigation/monitoring of patients with SSc for SSc cardiomyopathy

 There is minimal evidence base to guide recommended testing and the frequency of testing but table 3 details the group’s recommendation based on expert opinion.
-Frequency of surveillance should be determined by the nature of patient group: asymptomatic patient requires routine surveillance, the ‘at risk’ patient (see recommendation 1) warrants more careful observation and patient with confirmed cardiac disease needs regular assessments and treatment initiation.
+Frequency of surveillance should be determined by the nature of patient group: asymptomatic patient requires routine surveillance, whereas the patient thought to be at most risk of SSc-cardiomyopathy (the ‘at-risk’ patient) (see first recommendation) warrants more careful (early and comprehensive) observation, and the patient with confirmed cardiac disease needs regular assessments (three to six monthly when establishing disease activity/response to treatment) and treatment initiation.
 The group agreed that it is important to explain to the patient the need for regular testing in order to avoid undue anxiety.

 Although evidence suggests that follow-up scans after an initial normal ECHO has a low pick up rate of new PAH[56] screening annually through echocardiogram is still advocated.